Wilto/a-book-departs/_src/chapter/dfrl_final-3.md

 All of us who create technology have a wonderful, challenging obligation to ensure that our work makes lives better for everyone it touches. *Design for Real Life* gives you the tools to start making sure the technology you create is as kind and humane as your intentions.

 **—Anil** **Dash**

-To my mother, Rebekka, who taught me to be brave.

-—Sara

-To the stars by which I steer: Kat, Carolyn, Rebecca, and Joshua.

-—Eric

-#663399becca